College of Science START Orientation

 Are First-Year students required to live on-campus?
 If so, can I have a room to myself?
 Can I change my room if I don’t like my roommate?

 Students who meet the requirement for the live-on policy must comply with this process.
 Students can apply for and will be granted an exemption if they are living at an address that is on record for the fall.
-With that being said, students who have health concerns also have a process that would allow them to live in another location but not on campus.
+Students who have health concerns also have a process that would allow them to live in another location but not on campus.
 Visit the First-Year Experience Live-On Policy page for more information.

 What kind of computer do I need?
 What are the minimum requirements?